IBMStreams/tutorials/docs/spl-lab/Lab-1/Project-Explorer-View.md

 </div>

 # Defining a stream type
-What is a stream type?
-Why does the user need to create a stream type?

 Rather than defining the schema (stream type) of each stream separately in the declaration of each stream, create a type ahead of time, so that each stream can simply refer to that type.
 This eliminates code duplication and improves consistency and maintainability.